Droneception Mission Maker for Litchi Instructions Technical Details

 1. Use the Missions menu to import the csv file created by this web application.

-2. In "Settings" make sure that the "Heading Mode" is set to "Custom(WD)".
+2. In "Settings" make sure that the following are set:

 5. Preview the flight in Google Earth Pro using VLM (optional)